ohussa/Titanic-data-analysis-SQL/README.md

 2. **PClass**
 3. **Passenger age group 0-10 vs other age groups**

-**It seems that perhaps Females ,upper class passengers, and children were given preference during the evacuation procedure**
+**It seems that perhaps Females ,upper class passengers, and children were given preference during the evacuation procedure.
+Although most male passenger groups had less percentage of people who survived, but the highest percentage of survivors among the males was in the 0-10 agegroup.**